algilliland/ovt-data-pipeline/README.md

 ### Install python
-Reccomended running python version 3.5.1 , installed using [pyenv](https://github.com/pyenv/pyenv)
-[MacOSX installation instructions](macosx.python.installation.md)
+Reccomended running python version 3.5.1 , installed using the [pyenv](https://github.com/pyenv/pyenv) tool via [MacOSX installation instructions](macosx.python.installation.md)

 The python dependencies are found in `requirements.txt`.
 These can be installed by running